 Camera and Microphones

 Classrooms will also be equipped with a podium mic and a lapel mic (Level 3 classrooms only).
-Both can be used with Zoom.
+Both can be used with Zoom once same as system or jack mic is selected in Audio Settings.
 You will need to ensure the podium mic is on, which is indicated by the green power button.

-If an instructor prefers to use a lapel mic, one is provided in each classroom.
+If an instructor prefers to use a lapel mic, one is provided in each classroom and can be used when same as system or jack mic is selected in Audio Settings.
 Proper placement of the mic is to place your right hand over your heart and place the mic at the top of the thumb.